 When placenta accreta is suspected, laparotomy with preparation for large-volume hemorrhage is required.

 Preparation for delivery is best.
-Usually, unless the woman objects, cesarean hysterectomy is done as soon as fetal lung maturity is confirmed (usually at about 35 to 36 wk).
+Usually, unless the woman objects, cesarean hysterectomy is done at 34 wk; this approach tends to result in the best balance of maternal and fetal outcomes.

 If cesarean hysterectomy is done (preferably by an experienced pelvic surgeon), a fundal incision followed by immediate clamping of the cord after delivery can help minimize blood loss.
 The placenta is left in situ while hysterectomy is done.
 Balloon occlusion of the aorta or internal iliac vessels may be done preoperatively but requires a skilled angiographer and may cause serious thromboembolic complications.

-Rarely (eg, when placenta accreta is focal, fundal, or posterior), clinicians can attempt to save the uterus; for example, the uterus can be left in place, and a high dose of methotrexate can be given to dissolve the placenta.
+Rarely (eg, when placenta accreta is focal, fundal, or posterior), clinicians can attempt to save the uterus, but only if acute hemorrhage is absent; for example, the uterus can be left in place, and a high dose of methotrexate can be given to dissolve the placenta.
 Uterine artery embolization, arterial ligation, and balloon tamponade are also sometimes used.

 In the US, placenta accreta in the US is becoming increasingly common, occurring most often in women who have placenta previa and have had a cesarean delivery in a previous pregnancy.

-Consider using periodic ultrasonography to screen women who are > 35 or are multiparous (particularly if placenta previa developed previously or they have had a prior cesarean delivery), who have submucosal fibroids or endometrial lesions, or who have had prior uterine surgery.
+Consider using periodic ultrasonography to screen women who are > 35 yr of age or are multiparous (particularly if placenta previa developed previously or they have had a prior cesarean delivery), who have submucosal fibroids or endometrial lesions, or who have had prior uterine surgery.

 Suspect placenta accreta if the placenta has not been delivered within 30 min of the infant's delivery, if attempts at manual removal cannot create a plane of separation, or if placental traction causes large-volume hemorrhage.

-If placenta accreta is diagnosed, do cesarean hysterectomy as soon as fetal lung maturity is confirmed.
+If placenta accreta is diagnosed, do cesarean hysterectomy at 34 wk.